JWT890/Zeek-ELK-Stack-Lab/README.md

 Zeek Sensor VM: 128 MB of Video Memory, Unbuntu Server 24 iso, Base Memory of 4096 MB, adpater 1 to the Nat Network created, and adapter 2 is to the created host-only adpater.
 For adapter 2, set promiscuous mode to allow all.
 For hard disk do 30 gigs.
 Clinet VM: 128 MB of Video Memory, Kali Linux iso, Base Memory of 4096 MB, adapter 1 to the Host-Only Network created, and adapter 2 to the Nat Network created.
 For hard disk do 40 or so gigs.

+After getting everything set up for all 3 VMs, then its time to start installing the things needed for the lab, Elasticsearch, Kibana, Zeek, and getting everything talking to each other to continue.